- Tuesday Evening 9-hole Golf League with start times 3:30 - 5:30

 - 2018 Season will run from April 24 - September 25, 2018

 - Two-Player Best Ball & Scramble Games

-Our Tuesday evening "Pot Game" is a fun, casual league open to anyone.
 Come every week, or just come when you can.
-No read to register in advance.
+No need to register in advance for this league.
+Our Tuesday evening "Pot Game" is a popular, fun, casual league open to anyone.
 You'll need a partner!
 You and your partner are free to play with another two-some of your choice or we'll pair you up.
 You don't need to register in advance for this league.
 Just show up when you want to play.